-Present: - Mr. Bhupinder Singh with Mr. Balwinder Singh, Advocates for the appellant.

-This is an appeal directed against the order dated 30.06.2020, passed by the Adjudicating Officer, Real Estate Regulatory Authority, Punjab.
+Present: - Mr. Maninder Kumar, Advocate for Mr. Munish Gupta, Advocate for the appellant.
+This is an appeal directed against the order dated 10.06.2020, passed by the Adjudicating Officer, Real Estate Regulatory Authority, Punjab.
 Learned counsel for the appellant at the outset places reliance on the recent judgment of the Hon'ble Supreme Court in "M/s.
 NEWTECH PROMOTERS AND DEVELOPERS PVT.
-LTD. VERSUS STATE OF UP & ORS.ETC." refers to Para 83 and 86, to contend that the Adjudicating Officer would have no jurisdiction to entertain and decide issues relating to refund and interest, even though he is specifically empowered under the Act to deal with the issues of compensation, which has also been approvingly observed by the Hon'ble Supreme Court in "M/s.
+LTD. VERSUS STATE OF UP & ORS.ETC.", refers to Para 83 and 86, to contend that the Adjudicating Officer would have no jurisdiction to entertain and decide issues relating to refund and interest, even though he is specifically empowered under the Act to deal with the issues of compensation, which has also been approvingly observed by the Hon'ble Supreme Court in "M/s.
 NEWTECH PROMOTERS AND DEVELOPERS PVT.
 LTD. VERSUS STATE OF UP & ORS.ETC.
 He thus prays that in view of the authoritative pronouncement of the Hon'ble Supreme Court, the impugned orders are need to be set aside.

-He has further argued that not only this the Adjudicating Officer while assessing the compensation has made references to the Workman Compensation Act and the Land Acquisition Act to reason out the quantum of compensation apart from using his discretion, but none of the factors envisaged in the RERA Act have formed the basis of reasoning while assessing the quantum of compensation.
+He has further argued that not only this the compensation has a sessing the compensation has chandigarh Appellate Telburg A. made references to the Workman Compensation Act and the Land Acquisition Act to reason out the quantum of compensation apart from using his discretion, but none of the factors envisaged in the RERA Act have formed the basis of reasoning while assessing the quantum of compensation.
 He thus contends on both the above counts, the impugned order deserves to be set aside.
 We have heard the learned counsel for the appellant.